IAMAl/Readings-in-Computer-Architectures/README.md

 - "Route packets, not wires: on-chip interconnection networks", DAC '01: Proceedings of the 38th annual Design Automation, 2001

+- "Evaluating Bufferless Flow Control for On-chip Networks", 2010 Fourth ACM/IEEE International Symposium on Networks-on-Chip

 - "A survey of research and practices of Network-on-chip", ACM Computing Surveys, June 2006

 ### 8.3.
 Livelock and Deadlock

 - "Some Deadlock Properties of Computer Systems", ACM Computing Surveys, September 1972

+- "Deadlock-Free Message Routing in Multiprocessor Interconnection Networks", IEEE Transactions on Computers ( Volume: C-36, Issue: 5, May 1987)

 ### 8.4.
 Routing on a Chip

-- "Deadlock-Free Message Routing in Multiprocessor Interconnection Networks", IEEE Transactions on Computers, (Volume: C-36, Issue: 5, May 1987)
+- "The Turn Model for Adaptive Routing", Proceedings the 19th Annual International Symposium on Computer Architecture, 1992

+- "A survey of wormhole routing techniques in direct networks", Computer ( Volume: 26, Issue: 2, Feb.
+1993)

 - "Virtual-channel flow control", IEEE Transactions on Parallel and Distributed Systems, (Volume: 3, Issue: 2, Mar 1992)